FreeRTOS/FreeRTOS/FreeRTOS/Test/CBMC/README.md

 Building and running proofs
 --------------------------

 Currently, only python based builds are supported for the CBMC proofs.
+The proofs can be run on Linux and MacOS.
+Windows users can use [WSL](https://docs.microsoft.com/en-us/windows/wsl).
 The below section outlines the instructions for the Python based build.

 ### Prerequisites

+On Windows, you can install WSL using these simple [instructions](https://docs.microsoft.com/en-us/windows/wsl/install).

 You will need Python version >= 3.7.
-On Windows, you will need Visual Studio 2019 or later (in particular, you will need the Developer Command Prompt and NMake).
-On macOS and Linux, you will need Make.
+And you will need Make to build and run the proofs.

 If you are running on a 64-bit machine, please install the 32-bit version of gcc libraires.
 For example, on linux, one would run the following command to install